Sign In

 7. The embroidery has shifted: pearl, 3D floral, resham, less zari

 The visible signal is in the close-up shots.
 Photographers are shooting more macro detail of pearl rosettes, 3D petals and resham floral fills.
-Taha Taqi Productions, a DesiWed-listed photographer working across Sydney’s Pakistani and Punjabi weddings, is dedicating part of every couple’s portrait block in 2026 to detail shots of the lehenga work, which has become an Instagram and Pinterest format in its own right.
+Taha Taqi Productions, a DesiWed-listed photographer working across Sydney’s Pakistani and Punjabi weddings, dedicates part of every couple’s portrait block in 2026 to detail shots of the lehenga work, which has become an Instagram and Pinterest format in its own right.
 Send your wedding date to Taha Taqi Productions on DesiWed →

 What this means for content creators and the reel cut

 Content creators are the second beneficiary of the 2026 silhouette.
 Lighter, pastel and ombre lehengas film better than heavy red ones, especially in vertical Reels and TikTok format.
 The slow-motion entrance shot, the dupatta-flick, the corset reveal: all of these read cleaner with lighter fabric.
-Sydney Storyteller and Reels by Mahvash, both DesiWed-listed, are now briefing couples a week ahead about which lehenga is going to be on which event because the cut sequence is engineered around outfit changes, not just venue moments.
+Sydney Storyteller and Reels by Mahvash, both DesiWed-listed, brief couples a week ahead about which lehenga is going to be on which event because the cut sequence is engineered around outfit changes, not just venue moments.
 Book Sydney Storyteller on DesiWed → Enquire with Reels by Mahvash on DesiWed →

 How to actually book the look in Sydney or Melbourne